WBRE-TV: History

 The station's news operation made a fictional appearance within the NBC comedy series The Office, set in Scranton, in the 6th-season episodes "The Chump" and "Whistleblower", interviewing Michael Scott about reports of malfunctioning printers.

 In September 2011, the station was evacuated once again due to potential flooding by heavy rains from Tropical Storm Lee.
 For 48 hours, the station operated remotely out of the garage of the local Fox affiliate, WOLF-TV.
 They provided coverage for the entire duration of the evacuation period, nearly 63 hours.
 Luckily, the station and the majority of the city of Wilkes-Barre were protected by the levee system.

-On January 19, 2012, Nexstar named Robert G. Bee as vice president and general manager of WBRE, with management responsibilities for WYOU.
+On January 19, 2012, Nexstar named Robert G. Bee as vice president and general manager of WBRE and WYOU.
 The station went full HD including news and production on April 2, 2012.

-On December 3, 2018, Nexstar announced it would acquire the assets of Chicago-based Tribune Media—which has operated WNEP-TV through a shared services agreement with Dreamcatcher Broadcasting since December 2014—for $6.4 billion in cash and debt.
-Nexstar is precluded from acquiring WNEP directly or indirectly, as FCC regulations prohibit common ownership of more than two stations in the same media market, or two or more of the four highest-rated stations in the market.
-As such, Nexstar will be required to sell either WNEP or both WBRE and WYOU (separately as it would break the grandfathered LMA) to separate, unrelated companies to address the ownership conflict.
-On January 31, 2019, Nexstar announced that it would retain the WBRE/WYOU duopoly and sell WNEP to another buyer; it was announced on March 20, 2019, that WNEP would be sold to Tegna Media.
-Since Nexstar will keep the WBRE/WYOU virtual duopoly, the transaction will make them sister stations to MyNetworkTV affiliate WPHL-TV in Philadelphia and ABC affiliate WIVT in Binghamton; Nexstar could also not keep CW affiliate WPIX in New York City due to the company's ownership cap, and that station would be consequently sold to the E. W. Scripps Company in a separate deal (Nexstar announced that it would transfer an option to repurchase WPIX to WYOU owner Mission Broadcasting, who would exercise that option.
-The sale was competed on December 30, 2020, with Nexstar operating the station through a Local Marketing Agreement.)

-Programming

-Syndicated programming

-Syndicated programming on WBRE as of January 2022 includes Wheel of Fortune, Jeopardy!, The Drew Barrymore Show, and The Good Dish.
+In 2018, Nexstar announced it would acquire Tribune Media.
+Tribune had been the operator of ABC affiliate WNEP-TV through a services agreement since 2014.
+Nexstar elected to retain WBRE, as well as its agreement to operate WYOU, and sold WNEP-TV to Tegna Inc. in 2019.